E-ARK-Software/earkweb/docs/install_wsgi.md

 # Deployment as WSGI app (Apache Webserver frontend)

+Django’s primary deployment platform is WSGI, the Python standard for web servers and applications.

 ## Configure as WSGI app

 Edit Apache web server configuration, e.g. `/etc/apache2/sites-enabled/000-default`, and add the variable `WSGIScriptAlias` which marks the file path to the WSGI script, that